sonos/tract/README.md

 # License

-Note: files in the `protos` directory are copied from the [TensorFlow](https://github.com/tensorflow/tensorflow) project and are not covered by the following licence statement.
+Note: files in the `protos/tensorflow` directory are copied from the [TensorFlow](https://github.com/tensorflow/tensorflow) project and are not covered by the following licence statement.